Raising the profile of communication disabilities at the United Nations (UN) is an important goal of the International Communication Project (ICP).

 - Children with communication disabilities risk low levels of literacy and poor academic achievement at school as well as in higher education.
 They are more likely to leave school early.

-- For older people, an acquired communication disability often affects return to work.
+- For older people, acquired communication disabilities often affects return to work.

 - People with aphasia after stroke are less likely to return to work than those who don’t have aphasia.